Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators

 where $r_{\tt SA}=o(1)$ is any positive sequence satisfying

 Furthermore, if $\overline\psi(\bx_i,y_i)$ is sub-Gaussian conditional on $\bx_i$, then the same result holds with any positive sequence $r_{\tt SA}=o(1)$ satisfying

 \end{thm}

 The speed of strong approximation in Theorem \ref{thm: strong approximation} is determined by four factors: the uniform convergence rate $r_{\tt UC}$, the order of the remainder in the Bahadur representation $r_{\tt BR}$, the convergence rate $r_{\tt VC}$ of the variance estimator $\widehat\Omega_{\bv}$, and the strong approximation rate $r_{\tt SA}$.
-Therefore, our strong approximation results are established at a high-level of generality, building on our prior theoretical results: Corollary \ref{coro: convergence} for $r_{\tt UC}$, and Theorem \ref{theorem: bahadur-repres} for $r_{\tt BR}$, while $r_{\tt VC}$ is a high-level condition that needs to be verified on a case-by-case basis (see Sections \ref{sec: Implementation and Feasible Uniform Inference} and \ref{sec: Examples} for more discussion.
+Therefore, our strong approximation results are established at a high level of generality, building on our prior theoretical results: Corollary \ref{coro: convergence} for $r_{\tt UC}$, and Theorem \ref{theorem: bahadur-repres} for $r_{\tt BR}$, while $r_{\tt VC}$ is a high-level condition that needs to be verified on a case-by-case basis.
+See Sections \ref{sec: Feasible Uniform Inference} and \ref{sec: Examples} for more discussion.

-With respect to strong approximation rate, Theorem \ref{thm: strong approximation} lays down two versions of lower bounds on $r_{\tt SA}$, depending on the tail behavior of the generalized residuals.
+With respect to the strong approximation rate, Theorem \ref{thm: strong approximation} lays down two versions of lower bounds on $r_{\tt SA}$, depending on the tail behavior of the generalized residuals.
 Such restrictions may not be optimal, but are still weak enough to cover almost all partition size choices commonly used in practice.
-In particular, the restriction on $r_{\tt SA}$ in Theorem \ref{thm: strong approximation} allows for the MSE-optimal choice $h\asymp n^{-\frac{1}{2m+d}}$ in all cases except the unidimensional Haar basis approximation ($m=d=1$); there is also room for undersmoothing in order to make the smoothing bias negligible in all cases but $m=d=1$.
-The strong approximation for one dimensional partitioning-based series estimators in the special case of square loss and identity transformation functions was studied in \cite{Cattaneo-Farrell-Feng_2020_AOS,Cattaneo-Crump-Farrell-Feng_2024_AER} via a different coupling strategy, which delivered tighter approximation results allowing for an MSE-optimal choice of $h$.
-We conjecture those techniques could be adapted to cover the case $m=d=1$ for general partitioning-based $M$-estimator in \eqref{eq: M estimator}, but we do not pursue this line of research here because it would require a different theoretical treatment.
+In particular, the restriction on $r_{\tt SA}$ in Theorem \ref{thm: strong approximation} allows the use of the MSE-optimal choice $h\asymp n^{-\frac{1}{2m+d}}$ in all cases except when $m\leq d$ (e.g., unidimensional Haar basis approximation); there is also room for undersmoothing in order to make the smoothing bias negligible in all cases but $m\leq d$.
+The strong approximation for one-dimensional partitioning-based series estimators in the special case of square loss and identity transformation functions was studied in \cite{Cattaneo-Farrell-Feng_2020_AOS,Cattaneo-Crump-Farrell-Feng_2024_AER} via a different coupling strategy, which delivered tighter approximation results allowing for an MSE-optimal choice of $h$.
+We conjecture those techniques could be adapted to cover the case $m=d=1$ for the general partitioning-based $M$-estimator in \eqref{eq: M estimator}, but we do not pursue this line of research here because it would require a different theoretical treatment.